Venice What to visit

 The two simplest ways to get to Venice are by train or plane.
 If you choose to fly, there are 2 airports serving Venice:

-• Marco Polo Airport: this is the only airport that is truly in Venice.
+• Marco Polo Airport: the only airport that is truly in Venice.

 • Treviso Airport: It is no longer in Venice, but it takes about 1h30 to get from Santa Lucia station to the airport.